 Agricultural Marketing Service, USDA.

-This rule continues in effect indefinitely a suspension of the minimum grade, quality, maturity, container, pack, inspection, assessment collection, and other related requirements prescribed under the South Texas melon (cantaloupes and honeydews) marketing order (order).
-It also continues in effect a suspension of reporting requirements under the order.
-These requirements were initially suspended for the 2004-05 fiscal period to allow the South Texas melon industry to evaluate the need for the marketing order.
-This action also suspends one remaining reporting requirement in effect.
+The Department of Agriculture (USDA) is adopting, as a final rule, without change, an interim final rule suspending the minimum grade, quality, maturity, container, pack, inspection, assessment collection, and other related requirements prescribed under the South Texas melon (cantaloupes and honeydews) marketing order (order).
+It also continues in effect a suspension of all reporting requirements under the order.
 The order regulates the handling of melons grown in South Texas and is administered locally by the South Texas Melon Committee (Committee).
 On September 7, 2005, the Committee recommended termination of the order.
-This rule will relieve handlers of regulatory requirements while the Department of Agriculture (USDA) evaluates the Committee's recommendation to terminate the order.
+This rule continues to relieve handlers of regulatory requirements while the USDA evaluates the Committee's recommendation to terminate the order.

 FOR FURTHER INFORMATION CONTACT: